 Contents: What You Will Learn in this Guide

-I’m Betsy, an equestrian senior photographer based in Chattanooga, Tennessee.
+I’m Betsy, a horse and equestrian senior photographer based in Chattanooga, Tennessee.
 Most days you can find me doing insane things to make horses look at me.
 Clearly, I’m desperate for attention.

 What is Equestrian Senior Photography?